sciZer0/7/v/README.md

 In particular, high (even **extreme**) efficiency is possible thanks to the use of a new approach to Proof-of-Stake (PoS) consensus mechanisms, Proof-of-Stake-Flow (PoSF).

-The narrative of the blockchain also involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.
+In turn, the new approach involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.